MartinMiles/xm-cloud/README.md

  - [Image Optimization with Next.js for XM Cloud and Sitecore Headless Development](https://www.getfishtank.com/insights/image-optimization-with-next-js-for-xm-cloud-and-sitecore-headless-development) - Best practices and techniques for optimizing images in Next.js applications integrated with XM Cloud and Sitecore headless solutions to improve page load speeds.

 ## Middleware

+ - [Setting Up Middleware Plugins for Your XM Cloud Project Using Next.js](https://www.getfishtank.com/insights/setting-up-middleware-plugins-for-your-xm-cloud-project-using-nextjs) - A guide to configuring middleware plugins in your XM Cloud project with Next.js to enhance request handling and API integrations.

 ## Multisite